hubpork/maillard.dev/src/content/blog/higgsfield-2025-06-18_en.md

 slug_en: "higgsfield-2025-06-18_en"
 ---

-## Higgsfield AI Canvas is revolutionising visual marketing.
+## Higgsfield AI Canvas and visual marketing.
 Instead of time-consuming photo shoots or hours of image editing, artificial intelligence takes centre stage – placing your products with pixel-perfect precision and maximum impact in any environment you desire.

-## Higgsfield AI Canvas is an innovative AI tool for visual product placement.
+Higgsfield AI Canvas is an innovative AI tool for visual product placement.
 With the help of generative AI, products can be seamlessly integrated into existing images, moved, adjusted or creatively staged – without the need for professional photo studios or designers.

 ### Special features:
 - Easy placement of products in any setting